 Taman Sari is the former royal garden of the Sultan of Yogyakarta.
 It is located about 2km south within the grounds of the Kraton.
 Built in mid 18th century, the Taman Sari had multiple functions, such as a resting area, a workshop, a meditation area, a defense area, and a hiding place.
 The building site, however, had already been known as a bathing place called Pacethokan Spring since Sunan Amangkurat IV’s reign from 1719–1726.
 The project leader for the construction of Taman Sari was Tumenggung Mangundipura.
 He had travelled twice to Batavia to learn about European architecture, which is the reason why the architecture of Taman Sari has marks of European style.

 Pasar Pasty is the Bird Market in Yogyakarta.
 It is a traditional gathering place animated by locals mainly on Sundays, that sees also his share of random tourists coming to visit Jogja.
 Although not a very nice place to visit, the bird market is a destination not for everyone.
+Visit our website to learn how to safely remove these birds.
 They sell all sorts of birds including endangered ones illegally here.
 Birds like songbirds, owls, raptors and pigeons and also ravens which is said to be used for black magic.
 The only element of beauty in the market, were the many handmade cages that could be seen all around the market compound.

 Monggo Chocolate Factory